doublespring168/JaPS/README.md

 # JaPS
 JaPS is a robust and lightweight Java Pub/Sub library which uses JSON.

-I have started this project to learn myself how Pub/Sub libraries can work and it has turned out that JaPS works really well.
+I have started this project to learn myself how Pub/Sub libraries can work and it has turned out that JaPS works really well, therefore I have decided to publish it here on GitHub.

-The publishing and subscribing of JSON messages are handled with channels.
-JaPS allows you to register handlers in which methods get invoked based on a key and value match.
-It is also possible that one handler is responsible for one channel and it's JSON messages.
+# Features

+- channels
+- channel handler (json object and custom object)
+- key-value based handler method invocation
+- subscriber may have custom names
+- publish to specific subscriber
+- custom object serialization with [gson] (https://github.com/google/gson)
+- clean API
+- low cpu and memory consumption
+- lightweight
+- scalable
+- simple JSON
+- full multi-core utilization and configurable number of threads
+- combine multiple JaPS server to a cluster
+- simple but powerful NIO implementation
+- thousands of publisher and subscriber concurrently
+- hundreds of new connections per second

 # Installation